 What you need to bring will depend greatly on the type of session you’re going to have.
 If you’re visiting to work on your writing, math, or science you should bring your assignment or past assignments, or if you’re looking for assistance with time management you’ll need your agenda and your course syllabi.
 Feel free to contact the Coordinator you will be meeting to confirm what you should bring to be prepared.

 How often can I have consultations with the Student Learning Coordinators?

 You are assessed based on your needs at the first appointment with a Student Learning Coordinator.
-If an additional appointment is required, you will be booked to meet with the Coordinator again.
-The Coordinators are here to provide resources to aid with your success and will allow time in between appoitnments for you to apply the knowledge you have gained and to develop your skills on your own.
-We never turn students away!
+If an additional appointment is required, you will be directed to book another appointment to meet with the Coordinator again.
+The Coordinators are here to provide resources to aid with your success and will allow time in between appointments for you to apply the knowledge you have gained and to develop your skills on your own.

 I’m a distance education student and live too far away to come for an appointment.
 Can I just email you my assignment?

-The Student Learning Coordinators are happy to meet with you via Google Hangout through your Nipissing student email.
+The Student Learning Coordinators are happy to meet with you via Microsoft Teams through your Nipissing student email.
 The Coordinators are not able to accept assignments by email unless they have requested it in advance of an in-person or distance appointment.

 I’m a little worried that I might have trouble in a course I’m going to be taking next semester.
 Can I come for help now or do I have to wait?

 Absolutely!
 Come for help as soon as you can.
 Having a tutorial with a coordinator in advance can help you to stay on top of your work and prevent small issues from becoming big problems.

 To make an appointment with a Student Learning Coordinator, please visit nipissingu.ca/slt and fill out the “Book and Appointment” form to connect with a Student Learning Coordinator or email firstname.lastname@example.org or call 705-474-3450 x 4459.